ashtom/hadge/Hadge/ReadMeTemplate.md

 #  Your Health Data

 This repo is automatically updated by Hadge.
 If you want to modify the files, create a new branch first.
-Files in the master branch will be automatically overwritten.
+Files in the main branch will be automatically overwritten.

 ## File Formats